Noelle E. Cockett

-Noelle E. Cockett is an American geneticist and academic administrator serving as the 16th president of Utah State University.
+Noelle E. Cockett is an American geneticist and academic administrator who served as the 16th president of Utah State University.
 On November 22, 2022 Cockett announced she would retire as USU's president effective July 1, 2023.

 Early life and education

 Cockett grew up on a cattle ranch in Miles City, Montana.
 She earned a Bachelor of Science in animal science from Montana State University.
 She then received a masters and a doctorate in animal breeding and genetics from Oregon State University.

 Career

 Cockett worked as a research geneticist at the United States Department of Agriculture at the U.S. Meat Animal Research Center in Clay Center, Nebraska.
 She joined the faculty of Utah State University in 1990 as a researcher and assistant professor in the Department of Animal, Dairy and Veterinary Sciences in the College of Agriculture and Applied Sciences.
 Her research program centered on the identification of genetic markers associated with economically important traits in sheep, as well as the development of resources that advance research on the sheep genome.
 Cockett and her colleagues published an article describing the sheep genome sequence in Science in 2014.
 Cockett has served as the United States coordinator for sheep genome mapping since 1993 and is an active member of the International Sheep Genomics Consortium.

 Cockett was dean of the College of Agriculture and Applied Sciences at Utah State from 2002 to 2013, and director of the Utah Agriculture Experiment Station from 2009 to 2013.
 She was an administrator at Utah State as vice president of the USU Extension from 2006 to 2013, and executive vice president and provost from 2013.

-Cockett was appointed Utah State University’s 16th president in October 2016, officially assuming the role in January 2017.
+Cockett was appointed Utah State University's 16th president in October 2016, officially assuming the role in January 2017.
 She is Utah State's first female president.
-In 2019, she announced plans for a diversity task force to address inclusion to assess the university’s progress and contribute to a five-year strategic plan.
-Cockett has spoken publicly about the importance of free speech and dialogue on campuses, calling the “free exchange of ideas in higher education” paramount.
+In 2019, she announced plans for a diversity task force to address inclusion to assess the university's progress and contribute to a five-year strategic plan.
+Cockett has spoken publicly about the importance of free speech and dialogue on campuses, calling the "free exchange of ideas in higher education" paramount.